Market Position Statement - Messages to the market

 Messages to the market - supported living

 - Our aim is to support people to remain as independent as possible in their own home through alternative independent living options, reducing reliance on residential care.
-Supported living accommodation is a key destination for service users aged 18-64 (particularly young adults who are aged between 18 and 35)
+Supported living accommodation is a key destination for residents aged 18-64 (particularly young adults who are aged between 18 and 35).

-- We want to work with our housing partners and providers to develop more specialist supported living provision particularly for service users with complex, high-level needs and behaviours that are seen as challenging.
-The greatest gap is in relation to those with mental health needs
+- We want to work with our housing partners and providers to develop more specialist supported living provision particularly for residents with complex, high-level needs and behaviours that are seen as challenging.
+The greatest gap being in relation to those with mental health needs.

-- We want to strengthen our approach to working with providers, developers and partners to encourage the development of more local, flexible and accessible housing which allow aging in place
+- We want to strengthen our approach to working with providers, developers and partners to encourage the development of more local, flexible and accessible housing which allow ageing in place.

 - We are always keen to hear from and work with prospective developers and provider partners who are interested in developing creative new services particularly for people with more complex needs and young people transitioning into adult social care services from children’s social care services.